AidanSeidle/deepspeech.pytorch/README.md

 Implementation of DeepSpeech2 for PyTorch using [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning).
 The repo supports training/testing and inference using the [DeepSpeech2](http://arxiv.org/pdf/1512.02595v1.pdf) model.
 Optionally a [kenlm](https://github.com/kpu/kenlm) language model can be used at inference time.

-## Getting model activations
+## Extraction of model activations
-Run transcribe.py to fetch model activations across several files.
+Run transcribe.py to fetch model activations for several audio files.

-Inplace operations in model.py set to False (TanH, in the RNN)
+Edits to the original model: Inplace operations in model.py set to False (hardTanh, in the RNNs).

 Pretrained model can be changed under inference_config.py (ModelConfig).

-Random model can be set under utils.py under load_model().
-Change the activations file name in the save_output class in inference.py.
+To run random network: In the utils.py script, it is possible to generate randomly permuted tensors for the VGGish architecture (line 43).
+The permuted architecture can be loaded in lines 55-62 (remove the commented parts).
+Change the filename in inference.py (line 284, class SaveOutput).

 ## Installation